Malone-Design-Team/malone.app/markdown/faqs/PPDepression.md

 - Disinterest in the baby, family, and friends
 - Difficulty concentrating, remembering details, or making decisions
 - Thoughts of hurting yourself or the baby

+[Tap here](?tab=modules&module=mental-health/Postpartum-mood-screening.md) for more information about postpartum mood screenings.